Pension Wise

+History

 Responsibility for the service was initially under HM Treasury but moved to the Department for Work and Pensions in March 2016.

-Pension Wise guidance is delivered via telephone and face to face appointments or online.
-The service is available to people aged 50 years and over with a Defined Contribution pension to help them understand what they can do with their pension pot(s).
+The cost of establishing and supporting the service in its first year was £35 million.

-Telephone appointments were provided through The Pensions Advisory Service (TPAS) (which was replaced in 2019 by the Money and Pensions Service), and face to face appointments through Citizens Advice.
+Telephone appointments were provided through The Pensions Advisory Service (TPAS), which was replaced in 2019 by the Money and Pensions Service, and face to face appointments through Citizens Advice.
 Appointments are delivered by over 150 guidance specialists whose training has been accredited by the Chartered Insurance Institute (CII) or the Pensions Management Institute (PMI).
 Pension Wise does not give specific product or provider recommendations.
 It also stops short of providing advice, which must still be delivered by a regulated financial adviser.

-As of March 2021 there were more than 7.5 million visits to the Pension Wise website and more than 250,000 Pension Wise appointments.

-According to the Financial Conduct Authority, 46% of consumers who took part in their consumer survey had received guidance from Pension Wise.
+According to the Financial Conduct Authority in 2022, 46% of consumers who took part in their consumer survey had received guidance from Pension Wise.